2010 Philippine House of Representatives elections in Western Visayas: 1st District

 Incumbent Janette Garin is running unopposed.

 2nd District

-Incumbent Judy Syjuco is not running; her husband Technical Education and Skills Development Authority Secretary Augusto is her party's nominee for the district's seat.
+Incumbent Judy Syjuco is not running; her husband Technical Education and Skills Development Authority Secretary Augusto Syjuco Jr. is her party's nominee for the district's seat.

 3rd District

 Incumbent Arthur Defensor Sr. is in his third consecutive term already and is ineligible for reelection and running for governor of Iloilo; his son Arthur Jr. is his party's nominee for the district's seat.

 4th District

-Incumbent Ferjenel Biron will face outgoing governor Neil Tupas.
+Incumbent Ferjenel Biron will face outgoing governor Niel Tupas Sr..

 5th District

 Niel Tupas Jr. is the incumbent.